Loading

 Asia Pacific airlines have ramped up their services to Australia to leverage a boom in international travel demand, and many are targeting further expansion in this market as they look to grow their widebody fleets.

-Philippine Airlines, Thai Airways, Vietjet and Air India are among those airlines that are bullish about Australia, and senior executives from these carriers discussed this market during the CAPA Airline Leader Summit Australia Pacific held in Brisbane on 12-13-Sept-2024.
+Philippine Airlines, Thai Airways, Vietjet and Air India are among those airlines that are bullish about Australia, and senior executives from these airlines discussed this market during the CAPA Airline Leader Summit Australia Pacific held in Brisbane on 12-13-Sept-2024.

 The executives also outlined some of the constraints that will need to be overcome for this growth to occur, in areas such as bilateral rights, visa processes and aircraft availability.